 Pepperdine head coach Rick Hirtensteiner announced the first addition to his new coaching staff with the hiring of assistant Cooper Fouts in July of 2015.
 Fouts was previously with the Waves as a volunteer assistant for two seasons (2011-12).
-He enters his second season in 2017.
+He enters his third season as an asisstant in 2018.

 He comes to Pepperdine after serving as an assistant coach at Utah Valley for three seasons.
 Fouts serves as the Waves’ recruiting coordinator, while also working to oversee and develop all aspects of the Pepperdine offense.